 environmental sustainability”.
 It was also agreed that the initial scope of the indicator would be of technologies which have an improved environmental performance over those they replace, without a specific boundary, enabling individual countries to make their own assessments according to domestic goals, resources, capacity and frameworks.

-Determining the dimensions to be covered:
+Determining the dimensions to be covered

 The choice made for indicator 17.7.1 is to include performance, operational and cross-media dimensions in the assessment of environmental soundness.